PGBSNH19/ludo-megamob/Documentation/UserStories.md

 As a ludo-player I want to be able to start a new ludo game where all peices are at the inital positons

-As a ludo-player I want to decide how many player should be in a new game
+As a ludo-player I want to decide how many player should be in a new game when creating a new game

-As a ludo-player, I want to be able to choose my color, to uniqely identify myself in game.e
+As a ludo-player I want to set my name and color when joining a new game

  As a ludo-player, I want to be able to load an unfinished game, to continue playing that game.